 Reich was the Bush administration's assistant secretary of state for western hemisphere affairs when Venezuelan President Hugo Chavez was briefly toppled in an ultimately unsuccessful coup in 2001.
 (He denied any role for himself or the U.S. government in promoting the coup, and even claimed later to have informed Chavez of a plot against his life.)

 Reich served as assistant secretary of state until 2002, when he was tapped to serve Condoleezza Rice as special envoy for western hemisphere initiatives.
-He served in this capacity until 2004.
-Not long after Bush appointed him as special envoy to the western hemisphere, Reich was also nominated to serve on the board of the Western Hemispheric Institute for Security Cooperation, better known as the School of the Americas—the U.S. Army's controversial training ground for Latin American military leaders, including Panama's Manuel Noriega and Argentina's Leopoldo Galtieri.
+Shortly thereafter, Reich was nominated to serve on the board of the Western Hemispheric Institute for Security Cooperation, better known as the School of the Americas—the U.S. Army's controversial training ground for Latin American military leaders, including Panama's Manuel Noriega and Argentina's Leopoldo Galtieri.
 "This only renews our conviction that this school of coups, torturers, and assassins must be closed down for good," said Father Roy Bourgeois, founder of School of the Americas Watch.